GaochangWu/DA2N/README.md

 4. The code for 4D light field reconstruction is "main4d.py". <br>

+5. You can train your own network using "train.py".
+But you should prepare your own training and testing datasets in "./TrainData/" <br>

 5. Please cite our paper if it helps, thank you! <br>